 I thought about Malala in the hospital and remembered how she asked for fried chicken.
 What kind of dipping sauce did she use I thought aloud.
 My roommate who heard me, said “what?” but was clearly busy with something else and didn’t want to hear my answer.
 I went to my room, still thinking about the sauce.

-Eventually I remembered other parts of the book, but I realize that the things that pop into my head the quickest are the details.
-But when I thought about this more, I continue to circle back to Connect Four.
+Eventually I remembered other parts of the book, but I realize that the things that tend to stay in my head the longest are often the tiny details.
+I wish I could remember more meaningful details, but I just keep circling back to Connect Four.
 Maybe that’s the lesson I thought, this time to myself.
 Maybe focusing on Connect Four is the key to life.
 Take a deep breath, zoom out, and know that we are all humans who either have or have not played Connect Four.

 In Fall 2019, I interned at the Vatican.
 I was taking classes at Middlebury College in Vermont, so going to the Vatican twice a week was not easy.
 All expenses were paid, but the wear and tear from the travel was unappreciated.
 When I met with my guidance counselor junior year, she told me it was pathetic that I had not interned anywhere yet.
 When asked what I wanted to do, I said, “I don’t know, but probably not a normal internship.”
 She had a glimmer in her eye.
 But it wasn’t a good glimmer.
 It wasn’t an excited friend glimmer, who was about to blow your surprise birthday party.
 No. It was the glimmer that said: I have a connection to the pope.